Advertising6 min read· Updated 2 June 2026

 The law that bans misleading property adverts

-These regulations run alongside the CPRs and stop agents from making misleading claims in adverts — whether on portals, brochures, or websites.
+These regulations stop agents making misleading claims in adverts, whether on portals, brochures, or websites.
+They sit alongside the consumer rules, which are now the DMCCA 2024.

 What this law is

-The Business Protection from Misleading Marketing Regulations 2008 are the sister rules to the CPRs.
-While the CPRs protect consumers, the BPRs deal with misleading advertising and false comparisons between businesses.
+The Business Protection from Misleading Marketing Regulations 2008 are the business-to-business sister rules to the consumer regime.
+Consumer protection now sits in the Digital Markets, Competition and Consumers Act 2024 (which replaced the CPRs in April 2025), while the BPRs deal with misleading advertising and false comparisons between businesses.

 In practice, the two sets of regulations overlap massively for property.
 A misleading listing on Rightmove or Zoopla can fall under both.
 Trading Standards normally uses whichever gives them the stronger enforcement route.